ray-project/ray/doc/source/ray-contribute/getting-involved.rst

      git remote add upstream https://github.com/ray-project/ray.git
      git pull . upstream/master

-2. Make sure all existing `tests <getting-involved.html#testing>`__ and `linters <getting-involved.html#lint-and-formatting>`__ pass.
+2. Run ``setup_hooks.sh`` to create a git hook that will automatically run the `linters <getting-involved.html#lint-and-formatting>`__ before you push your changes.
+(You only need to do this once.)
-   Run ``setup_hooks.sh`` to create a git hook that will run the linter before you push your changes.
+3. Make sure all existing `tests <getting-involved.html#testing>`__ pass.
-3. If introducing a new feature or patching a bug, be sure to add new test cases in the relevant file in ``ray/python/ray/tests/``.
+4. If introducing a new feature or patching a bug, be sure to add new test cases in the relevant file in ``ray/python/ray/tests/``.
-4. Document the code.
+5. Document the code.
 Public functions need to be documented, and remember to provide an usage example if applicable.
 See ``doc/README.md`` for instructions on editing and building public documentation.
-5. Address comments on your PR.
+6. Address comments on your PR.
 During the review process you may need to address merge conflicts with other changes.
 To resolve merge conflicts, run ``git pull . upstream/master`` on your branch (please do not use rebase, as it is less friendly to the GitHub review tool.
 All commits will be squashed on merge.)
-6. Reviewers will merge and approve the pull request; be sure to ping them if the pull request is getting stale.
+7. Reviewers will merge and approve the pull request; be sure to ping them if the pull request is getting stale.

 PR Review Process